metablaster/ASM-Formatter/README.md

 ## How to use

-Download or clone this repository and open VS solution, select `Release` configuration and compile this project, then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.\
+Download or clone this repository, open VS solution, select `Release` configuration and compile project, then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.\
 Alternatively you can download already built executable from `Releases` section.

 First step is to run `asmformat.exe --help` for an up to date help to learn formatter options.

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
-specifying incorrect encoding may turn your sources into a pile of garbage symbols, also formatting might not work properly or not work at all if incorrect encoding is specified.
+specifying an incorrect encoding may turn your sources into a pile of garbage symbols, also formatting might not work properly or may not work at all if incorrect encoding is specified.

 Also tab width option must be correct, which depends on your editor configuration, specifying incorrect tab width will produce unexpected results.